Emergency Medicine Subinternship Elective | NYU Long Island School of Medicine | NYU Langone Health

 Emergency Medicine Subinternship Elective

-In July 2022, NYU Long Island School of Medicine’s Department of Emergency Medicine begins welcoming visiting students for a four-week subinternship elective.
-The course is intended to offer an advanced experience to students pursuing a career in emergency medicine, enabling students to deepen their specialty knowledge and develop clinical skills and self-directed learning habits.
+NYU Grossman Long Island School of Medicine’s Department of Emergency Medicine welcomes visiting students for a four-week subinternship elective.
+The course is intended to offer an advanced experience to students pursuing a career in emergency medicine, enabling students to deepen their specialty-specific knowledge and develop clinical skills and self-directed learning habits.

 Just as our patients have diverse needs and perspectives, emergency medicine professionals have differing learning styles, personal responsibilities, and growth areas.
-We aim to provide a customized experience, and our students’ choices inform shift scheduling and some didactic topics.
+We aim to provide a customized experience, including active learning, mid-rotation feedback, and flexible shift scheduling.
+Available subspecialty shifts include pediatric emergency medicine, emergency medical services, point-of-care ultrasound, and critical care.

-Our flexible didactic schedule includes multimedia learning materials and case-based seminars.
-Students also gain simulation experience at our leading-edge NYU Langone Hospital—Long Island Simulation Center.
+Our didactics prioritize active learning and case-based seminars.
+Students also practice solving clinical problems at our leading-edge NYU Langone Hospital—Long Island Simulation Center.

 Clinical Training Location